 I squealed with delight when I saw Savory Alaska at Rockwall Farmers Market the other day.
 Fresh Alaskan seafood?
 Sign me up!
 I stocked the freezer with fresh salmon, scallops, and white fish, but I also grabbed a can of smoked octopus and smoked herring.
-I gobbled up the octopus immediately (it was amazing!) and I turned the smoked herring into a delicious little dip for my vineyard picnic.
+Naturally, I gobbled up the octopus immediately (it was amazing!) and I turned this can of goodness into a delicious little Smoked Herring Dip for my vineyard picnic.

-I served this with crackers for a super fast and easy appetizer.
-It seriously took minutes to prepare.
-I will say though, I thought it was quite a bit better the next day so make it the day before or at least the morning of if you can.
+I served this dip with crackers for a fast and easy appetizer.
+Don’t make my mistake though; it was even more delicious the next day so make it the day before or at least the morning of if you can.

 Sadly I didn’t really get a final hero image of this dip.
 I meant to at the vineyard but what can I say, the jazz was playing, the wine was flowing, and I simply lost myself enjoying the food.